vgmrips/vgmtools/README.md

 - There can be problems at the beginning of a vgm due to stripped commands, but usually music engines send enough commands or even spam the chips so that should be no problem.
   * If this is still a problem, please contact me and I'll implement a mode that can simulate VGMTool's way of trimming.
 - `-state` is not yet supported for all chips.

-### VGM Tag Transfer (vgm_tt)
----
-This tool transfers tags and/or file names of VGMs from one folder to the VGMs of another folder, based on song/loop length.

 ### VGM Volume Detector (vgm_vol)